tttapa/docker-arm-cross-toolchain/README.md

 Repository with ARM cross-compilation toolchains (mainly for Raspberry Pi), built using Docker and [crosstool-NG](https://crosstool-ng.github.io/).

-Provides C, C++ and Fortran cross-compilers (GCC 12.2).
+Provides C, C++ and Fortran cross-compilers (GCC 13.1).
-The Linux compilers include the address and undefined behavior sanitizers (Asan and UBsan), cross-GDB and gdbserver (10.2).
+The Linux compilers include the address and undefined behavior sanitizers (Asan and UBsan) and gdbserver (13.1).
 They are compatible with glibc 2.27 and Linux 4.19 or later, and have been patched for [Debian Multiarch](https://wiki.debian.org/Multiarch).
-The bare-metal compiler comes with cross-GDB (12.1), newlib and newlib-nano.
+The bare-metal compiler ships with newlib and newlib-nano.

 ## Download